 Now Lemma \ref{Parabolicregular} and Corollary \ref{Nonregularend} immediately imply the following.

 \begin{theorem} Let $T$ be a locally finite tree.
-If T has a parabolic embedding, then $Sib(T)=\infty$, unless $T$ is a ray. \end{theorem}
+If T has a parabolic self-embedding, then $Sib(T)=\infty$, unless $T$ is a ray. \end{theorem}

-\begin{corollary} Both conjectures of Bonato-Tardif and Tyomkyn hold for a locally finite tree which does not have hyperbolic embedding. \end{corollary}
+\begin{corollary} A locally finite tree which does not have hyperbolic self-embedding has both TAP and ASP. \end{corollary}

-\begin{proof} Let $T$ be a locally finite tree whose monoid of embeddings does not have hyperbolic embedding.
-If all embeddings of $T$ are elliptic, then by Proposition \ref{Ellipticauto} they are automorphisms and $Sib(T)=1$.
+\begin{proof} Let $T$ be a locally finite tree whose monoid of self-embeddings does not have hyperbolic self-embedding.
+If all self-embeddings of $T$ are elliptic, then by Proposition \ref{Ellipticauto} they are automorphisms and $Sib(T)=1$.
 Note that automorphisms are surjective.
-However, if $T$ has a parabolic embedding, then $Sib(T)=\infty$ by Theorem \ref{ParabolicInfinite}, unless $T$ is a ray.
-Moreover, parabolic embeddings are non-surjective.
-Thus, both conjectures of Bonato-Tardif and Tyomkyn hold in this case. \end{proof}
+If $T$ has a parabolic self-embedding, then $Sib(T)=\infty$ by Theorem \ref{ParabolicInfinite}, unless $T$ is a ray.
+Moreover, parabolic self-embeddings are non-surjective.
+Thus, in this case $T$ has both TAP and ASP. \end{proof}

-We sum up this section by collecting all the results obtained in the following theorem.